staticapps/staticapps.org/articles/routing-urls-in-static-apps.md

 Modern static application hosts such as Divshot fully support routing for HTML5 apps, but services such as Amazon S3, Dropbox, and GitHub Pages have no capability for URL reassignment.
-Some offer a generic "error page" that can be repurposed for static application routing, but doing so is strongly discouraged as for any non-browser the pages will appear to be erroneous.
+Some offer a generic "error page" that can be repurposed for static application routing, but doing so is strongly discouraged as for any non-browser visitor the pages will appear to be erroneous.
 If you are self-hosting, it is possible to [configure web servers such as Apache and Nginx](http://readystate4.com/2012/05/17/nginx-and-apache-rewrite-to-support-html5-pushstate/) to work with the HTML5 History API.